How Long Does Breast Augmentation Last?

-What Reasons Might Cause Me to Need Breast Revision?
+What Reasons Might Cause Me to Need a Breast Revision?

 Different concerns may arise that would prompt a breast revision.
 As time transpires, implants age and become more fragile; causing an increased likelihood of failure.
 There are sometimes problems with infection, rippling and rupturing.
 The body’s immune system may also have a negative response to the breast implant.
 It is natural for a layer of scar tissue to form around the implant (just as it would any foreign object in the body).
 What’s not natural is the tightening and constructing of that scar tissue around that implant.
 This is known as capsular contracture; and it results in the tightening or hardening of the breast implant.

 Realistically, the risk of rupture is relatively low within the first 10 years of getting a breast implant.
 However, as time progresses, the shell that makes up the silicone or saline implant becomes fragile.
 Ruptures occur when the shell fails to be malleable; allowing the implant’s inner contents to escape from the silicone shell.